OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [PANDA](https://github.com/moyix/panda/blob/master/docs/) is another QEMU-based dynamic analysis platform.
 Similar to DroidScope, PANDA can be extended by registering callbacks that are triggered by certain QEMU events.
 The twist PANDA adds is its record/replay feature.
 This allows an iterative workflow: the reverse engineer records an execution trace of the target app (or some part of it), then replays it repeatedly, refining the analysis plugins with each iteration.

-PANDA comes with pre-made plugins, including a stringsearch tool and a syscall tracer.
+PANDA comes with pre-made plugins, including a string search tool and a syscall tracer.
 Most importantly, it supports Android guests, and some of the DroidScope code has even been ported.
 Building and running PANDA for Android ("PANDROID") is relatively straightforward.
 To test it, clone Moiyx's git repository and build PANDA:

 ```shell
 $ cd qemu